Avazbek22/OmenGamingHubUnlocker/README.md

    * `OmenGamingHubUnlocker.ps1`
    * `Run-OmenGamingHubUnlocker.cmd`
 2. Put them in the same folder (for example, on your Desktop).
+3. Make sure OMEN Gaming Hub is **closed** (no OMEN window and no background OMEN icons in the tray if possible).
-3. Right‑click `Run-OmenGamingHubUnlocker.cmd` → **Run as administrator**.
+4. Right‑click `Run-OmenGamingHubUnlocker.cmd` → **Run as administrator**.
    (Or double‑click and then approve the UAC dialog.)
-4. The script will:
+5. The script will:

    * restart itself as admin if needed,
+   * check for running OMEN processes and offer to close them,
    * list found HP/OMEN services, tasks, Run entries and OMEN executables,
-   * apply the changes.
+   * apply the changes (and optionally set up firewall/hosts rules).
-5. Press **Enter** to close the window when it says it is done.
+6. Press **Enter** to close the window when it says it is done.
-6. Reboot Windows.
+7. Reboot Windows.

 That’s it.